 - When results differed, 60% of the time it favored (meaning the lower price went to) the tracked users

 - At the extremes, the tracked users saw tickets as much as $84 cheaper than the anonymous users

 This showed that there is relative consistency between tracked and anonymous users when it comes to airfare aggregators.
-Only 11% of the time did the prices differ between the two user types, and, of those, the results were slightly in favor of tracked users.

-Surprisingly, there is actually very little evidence that online travel sites are raising prices the more that you search for a specific trip.
+Surprisingly, there is very little evidence that online travel sites are raising prices the more that you search for a specific trip.
 In fact, they tend to show lower prices to logged-in users.